LogtalkDotOrg/logtalk3/adapters/NOTES.md

 dynamic predicates.
 Due to the semantics of the ECLiPSe built-in predicate `compile/1`, new clauses for dynamic predicates are appended to the old ones instead of replacing them.

-On Windows, settings files are only supported on the Logtalk user folder.
-A workaround is to copy the integration shortcut to where you want to start Logtalk, delete the contents of the `Start in` field, and edit its `Target` field contents to start with the following text:

-	C:\Windows\System32\cmd.exe /c set LOGTALK_STARTUP_DIRECTORY=%CD% &&

 The Logtalk flag `prolog_compiler` is not usable due to lack of ECLiPSe built-in predicates for separate compilation and loading.
 To generate